HKUST Mandarin Telephone Speech, Part 1

 |Citation:||Fung, Pascale, Shudong Huang, and David Graff.
 HKUST Mandarin Telephone Speech, Part 1 LDC2005S15.
 Web Download.
 Philadelphia: Linguistic Data Consortium, 2005.|

-In 2004, the Hong Kong University of Science and Technology (HKUST) was contracted to collect and transcribe 200 hours of Mandarin Chinese conversational telephone speech from Mandarin speakers in mainland China under the DARPA EARS framework.
+HKUST Mandarin Telephone Speech, Part 1 was developed by Hong Kong University of Science and Technology (HKUST).
+In 2004, HKUST was contracted to collect and transcribe 200 hours of Mandarin Chinese conversational telephone speech from Mandarin speakers in mainland China under the DARPA EARS framework.
 The first 50 hours of speech and transcripts were released in June 2004 to the EARS community for the RT-04 NIST evaluation.
 NIST partitioned the remaining 150 hours of collection into training, development and evaluation sets.
 This release contains the training and development sets with 873 and 24 calls, respectively.

 Subject recruitment was done in several cities across mainland China.
 Most subjects did not previously know each other.
 To encourage more meaningful conversation, topics similar to those in Fisher English were designed.
 All calls were operator-assisted, namely, an operator would call two participants as scheduled to initiate a call.
 Subjects were asked about demographic questions before they were bridged for normal conversation.
 Their answers to the demographic questions were recorded on separate files.